 Why is the Murdoch Health & Knowledge Precinct being developed?

-Land for future hospital and university uses at the Murdoch Activity Centre was first reserved in the Metropolitan Region Scheme in 1968.
+Land for future hospital and university uses at the Murdoch Specialised Activity Centre was first reserved in the Metropolitan Region Scheme in 1968.
 In 2004 the Reid Report to government recommended that a major new tertiary hospital, the Fiona Stanley Hospital (FSH) be constructed at Murdoch.

-The need for an associated mixed-use precinct linking the FSH and the Murdoch Bus-Rail Interchange was identified in the MAC Structure Plan in 2007.
+The need for an associated mixed-use precinct linking the FSH and the Murdoch Bus-Rail Interchange was identified in the MSAC Structure Plan in 2007.
 A new transit station at Murdoch was opened in 2007 together with the commencement of the construction of the FSH in 2009.

 The Murdoch Health & Knowledge Precinct will also provide opportunities for support and ancillary business for the Fiona Stanley and St John of God Hospital, its staff and visitors.

 The development is in response to the State Government’s planning strategy which aims to cleverly manage the future growth of Perth.
-Activity Centres such as Murdoch are a key part of the strategy by providing areas with higher density development, urban lifestyle options, job opportunities closer to where people live and centres that are well connected to the transport network.
+Specialised Activity Centres such as Murdoch are a key part of the strategy by providing areas with higher density development, urban lifestyle options, job opportunities closer to where people live and centres that are well connected to the transport network.